Download this guide

-Download our Senja hiking guide, including all trails and maps, in the Outtt app.
+For access to our Senja guide offline, including all adventures and trail maps, download the Outtt app.

 Often described as a miniature Norway, Senja is a compact destination with beautiful and diverse landscapes.
 Hiking trails are sprinkled all over the island, and commonly lead to the top of the nearest mountain.

-On the northern and western sides of the island sit dramatic mountains that plummet into the Atlantic ocean, alongside beautiful sandy beaches.
+On the northern and western sides of Senja sit dramatic mountains that plummet into the Atlantic ocean, alongside beautiful sandy beaches.

 To the south, by Ånderdalen National Park, lie pine forests, lakes, and wetlands.
 A short drive away is Kaperskaret with the sensation of traveling over a high mountain pass.
 In the east the landscape softens once again with birch woods and small farms.